Danhayes3008/Milestone-project1/README.md

 <strong>buttons:</strong>

-.Tested buttons to see if they show up on desktop with on under teh other.
+.Tested buttons to see if they show up on desktop with on under the other.
 This did not work will look at the code and try to find the problem. - 24/10/2018

 .Tested to see if buttons hide on mobile screen size, all are hidden from view when window shrunk to mobile screen size. - 24/10/2018

-.Checked changes to buttons to see if they were disired size.
+.Checked changes to buttons to see if they were desired size.
 Some adjustments still needed. - 25/10/2019

 .tested buttons after more adjustments found error in the Media button. extra